Introduction to the Gospel of Luke

 Q: When was Luke called to write this Gospel?

-A: Long time after the Lord's crucifixion.
+A: A long time after the Lord Jesus’ crucifixion.

-Q: Why Luke and other Gospel writers did not mention how they received the words from the Lord?
+Q: Why did Luke and other Gospel writers not mention how they received the words from the Lord?
+Where did he trace the words from?
+Who gave the words to him?

-A: Where did he trace them from?
-Who gives the words to him?
-The Lord gave this way for a purpose.
-Each human the Lord guides and uses differently; each writer has their own background linked to the way the Lord uses them.
-Dictation itself also gives human interpretation in many directions; that why this Gospel has started in this way, to let humans see how the Lord can use humans to do the work.
-When the Lord gives the message through each writer, the writer becomes the tool of the Lord; that is why the dictation for the writer is essential.
-The reader will notice that the writer's knowledge is beyond his ability to write the message, and dictation from the Holy Spirit was needed to write the Gospels this way.
+A: The Lord gave this way for a purpose.
+Each human the Lord guides and uses them differently; each writer has their own background linked to the way the Lord uses them.
+Dictation itself also gives human interpretation in many directions.
+That is why this Gospel has begun this way: to let humans see how the Lord can use humans to do the work.
+When the Lord gives the message through each writer, the writer becomes the tool of the Lord, and that is why the dictation for the writer is essential.
+The reader will notice that the writer’s knowledge is beyond his ability to write the message, and dictation from the Holy Spirit was needed to write the Gospels this way.
 The Gospels do not need to specify that the Holy Spirit dictated all things; it is the faith of each person reading.
-In the case of the Gospel of Luke, the Lord gave Luke the message, he went out and talked to people to confirm his understanding, then the Lord dictated him what he needed to put down.
+In the case of the Gospel of Luke, the Lord gave Luke the message; he went out and spoke with people to confirm his understanding, and then the Holy Spirit dictated to him what he needed to write down.